aklug59/Kumiko-Machine/BLANK_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The idea for this project was born from a woodworking hobby of mine, Kumiko, a traditional Japanese woodworking craft where decorative panels are created by precisely measuring, cutting and assembling hundreds of pieces of wood into complex geometric patterns.
-This process is very time, labor and trial and error intensive so I wondered if a CNC (computer numerical control) inspired take on the traditional tool used in the process might make things more efficient.
+This process is very time, labor and trial and error intensive so I wondered if a CNC (computer numerical control) inspired take on the traditional tools used in the process might make things more efficient.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>